 On Thursday, October 24th, the Trinity Health Foundation of East Tennessee awarded over $900,000 in grants to nine nonprofit organizations.
-These grants are the result of a year-long effort to stimulate projects related to Trinity’s mission of improving the physical, emotional and spiritual health of East Tennessee.
-From 79 proposals submitted in April, 11 large and 12 small Phase I grant recipients were chosen and together received over $220,000 for project planning and research.
+These grants result from a year-long effort to stimulate projects related to Trinity’s mission of improving the physical, emotional, and spiritual health of East Tennessee.
+From 79 proposals submitted in April, 11 large and 12 small Phase I grant recipients were chosen and received over $220,000 for project planning and research.
 After three months of further development, five large and four small grants of the Phase I recipients were selected to receive Phase II grant awards which were announced on October 24th.
 These awards emphasize the commitment of these organizations to address and remedy many of the challenges faced by the community.

 |THE 2019 PHASE II GRANT RECIPIENTS ARE:

 |East Tennessee Children’s Hospital – Early Intervention of Mental Illness in Pediatric Primary Care Offices|

 |Emory Valley Center – Treatment and Stabilization for Individuals Dual Diagnosed with Intellectual Developmental Disabilities and Mental Illness|

 |Knox Area Rescue Ministries – Community Healthcare for the Underserved|